09 July 2018

 “The main message here is that the Forest Code, although not perfect, could bring a compromise between agriculture and environment.
 In Brazil, any land-use policy to be successful must take into account both sectors.
 Our study shows that if the new Forest Code is properly enforced, production and protection can be reconciled,” says Soterroni.

 Soterroni A, Mosnier A, Carvalho AXY, Câmara G, Obersteiner M, Andrade PR, Souza RC, Brock R, et al..
 (2018) Future environmental and agricultural impacts of Brazil's Forest Code.
-Environmental Science Letters [pure.iiasa.ac.at/id/eprint/15345/]
+Environmental Research Letters [pure.iiasa.ac.at/id/eprint/15345/]

 Learn more about GLOBIOM